Hi Fly (airline): Business strategy

+Hi-Fly's core business is Business-to-Business, meaning it leases its aircraft to other companies when they need additional capacity, emergency coverage, or to test new routes.
+Clients have included British Airways, Turkish Airlines, and various governments for official transport or repatriation flights.

+Notable achievements

-On 2 November 2021, Hi Fly Flight 801 landed the first Airbus A340 on Antarctic blue glacial ice after a flight from Cape Town, South Africa to Wolf’s Fang Runway, Antarctica.
+On 2 November 2021, Hi Fly Flight 801 landed the first Airbus A340 on Antarctic blue glacial ice after a flight from Cape Town, South Africa to Wolf's Fang Runway, Antarctica.
 Captain Carlos Mirpuri and his crew flew the widebody aircraft; the journey was 2,500 nautical miles, flying for just over five hours each way.
 This operation was repeated in 2022 and 2023.
 Also in 2021, Hi Fly was one of the airlines used to deport asylum seekers from the United Kingdom.

-in May 2025 Hi Fly was tasked to operate an A380 flight between Glasgow Airport & John F. Kennedy International Airport, on behalf of British startup airline, Global Airlines.
+In May 2025 Hi Fly was tasked to operate an A380 flight between Glasgow Airport and John F. Kennedy International Airport, on behalf of British startup airline, Global Airlines.

 Corporate affairs

 Hi Fly's head office is located in Lisbon's city centre.
 Inside are all the corporate offices plus departments for flight and ground operations, engineering and maintenance, safety, security, commercial, finance and administration, as well as quality control.
 There are also training classrooms for flight and cabin crews.
 At Lisbon Airport there is a maintenance hangar operated by MESA, a group subsidiary.